 - Experience in event planning, digital media, online communications, and project development;

 - Superior organizational and communication skills and professional networking and outreach capabilities.

 - Accepted to any graduate program in AU’s School of Communication or School of International Service;

 - Enrolled full-time (9 credits or more) or part-time (3 credits or more);

 - Has US citizenship.

-Below are the biographies of our current and former PDC fellows:
+Below are the biographies of our current and former PDC Graduate Fellows:

 Marcela “Marci” Falck-Bados is the current Graduate Fellow for the renamed Hans “Tom” Tuch PDC Graduate Fellowship.
 She is a second-year graduate at American University’s School of International Service earning a degree in International and Intercultural Communication with a concentration in Transnational Education and Public Diplomacy.
 She is interested in understanding the connections between public diplomacy and international education and exchange.

 Olivia Chavez is the 2019-2021 Graduate Fellow for the Public Diplomacy Council.
 As a young professional she is interested in the field of public diplomacy, international education, and the role of cross-cultural communication in foreign policy.
 Olivia is a graduate student at American University pursuing an M.A in Political Communication as a Coverdell Fellow in the School of Public Affairs.